himanshumallickgit/AuthZen/README.md

-# Firebase Studio

-This is a NextJS starter in Firebase Studio.

 To get started, take a look at src/app/page.tsx.

 Core Framework: Next.js (specifically using the App Router for routing and Server Components/Client Components).